What is business continuity?

-Table 3 provides a partial listing of standards, regulations and good practices developed in the U.S. by several different organizations such as ASIS International, the National Fire Protection Association, the Federal Financial Institutions Examination Council, the Information Systems Audit and Control Association, the Financial Industry Regulatory Authority, the Federal Emergency Management Agency and the National Institute for Standards and Technology.
+Table 2 provides a partial listing of standards, regulations and good practices developed in the U.S. by several different organizations, including ASIS International, the Federal Emergency Management Agency (FEMA), the Federal Financial Institutions Examination Council (FFIEC), the Financial Industry Regulatory Authority (FINRA), ISACA, the National Fire Protection Association (NFPA) and the National Institute for Standards and Technology (NIST).

 Business continuity vs. disaster recovery

 Like a business continuity plan, disaster recovery planning specifies an organization's planned strategies for post-failure procedures.
 However, a disaster recovery plan is just a subset of business continuity planning.

 Disaster recovery plans are mainly data-focused and concentrate on having adequate data backup and storing data in a way that makes it easily accessible following a disaster.
 Business continuity takes this into account but also focuses on the risk management, oversight and planning an organization needs to stay operational during a disruption.

 Business continuity development

 Business continuity planning starts with initiating the planning project.
 Business impact analysis (BIA) and risk assessment are essential steps in gathering information for the plan.
 They offer the following benefits:

 - Business impact analysis.
 Conducting a BIA can reveal possible weaknesses, as well as the consequences of a disaster on various departments.
 The BIA report informs an organization of the most crucial functions and systems to prioritize in a business continuity plan.